bow/cookiecutter-ansible-vagrant/README.md

 particular was written using Cookiecutter v1.5.1 on Python 3.6.

 Other versions of Cookiecutter and/or Python may work, but they have not been explicitly tested.

+After instantiating the template, you can start using Vagrant to spawn the VM and provision it:

+  $ vagrant up